FrankHB/YSLib/3rdparty/FreeImage/Readme.en-US.txt

 It is now required to replace the original header file "FreeImage.h" for building the library, though the content of header file "FreeImage.h" is actually equivalent with the original file before b456.

 = DS
-Currently only building on Windows is supported.
+Currently only building on Windows is tested.
 MSYS and devkitARM are required.
 The environment variable "DEVKITARM" should be set properly like "/C/devkitPro", to make sure the toolchain files can be found.
 The file "Makefile.ds" should have been copied to the source directory.